2024/5 Interns Join OFA to Gain Hands-On Experience

 Recently, the Organic Farmers Association welcomed two enthusiastic interns to join the team, offering them a unique opportunity to immerse themselves in the world of organic agriculture advocacy.
 These interns are not only gaining valuable insights into the principles and practices of organic farming but are also actively contributing to the organization’s mission of elevating farmer voices.

-OCN connects organic organizations to underrepresented students who are interested in exploring career pathways in the organic industry.
+OCN connects organic organizations to students who are interested in exploring career pathways in the organic industry.
 The OCN aims to provide students with the opportunity to get hands-on experience with organic certification, inspection, advocacy, and farmer education organizations and agencies.

 Welcome Interns!